Our English Subject leader is Miss J Haycock

 In addition, each week a writer of the week is chosen from each class for special effort or achievement.
 These children are recognised in our newsletter and their work is displayed in the school for everyone to see.

-At Barrington, every year group has a dedicated daily reading session: we systematically teach children to decode and then explicitly teach the skills to enable children to acquire and refine a variety of comprehension strategies.
+At Barrington, every year group has a dedicated daily reading session, where we use Talk for Reading (developed by Pie Corbett) to systematically teach children to decode and then explicitly teach the skills needed to enable children to acquire and refine a variety of comprehension strategies.

 Curriculum and Assessment